 For only Php5.00 fare, the ferry ride would cost you even less than 10 minutes to arrive.
-We arrived in a modest port passenger waiting area and there are motorcycles dedicated for public transport waiting there.
+We arrived in a modest port passenger waiting area and there are motorcycles dedicated to public transport waiting there.
 The fare to Malamaui beach is Php25.00 per head.
-By pairs, we hopped on the motorcycles and few moments later found ourselves traversing a muslim dominated community.
-Let me tell you this, despite the reputation Muslims earned because of the sensationalised news, setting foot and traversing the island proves the other way around.
+By pairs, we hopped on the motorcycles and a few moments later found ourselves traversing a Muslim dominated community.
+Let me tell you this, despite the reputation Muslims earned because of the sensationalized news, setting foot and traversing the island proves the other way around.

-And through alternating trunks of towering coconut trees, I can see a familiar scenery that is of deep blue colour – the sea!
+And through alternating trunks of towering coconut trees, I can see a familiar scenery that is of deep blue color – the sea!
 This is it!
 I asked our driver if we are near and said yes.
-He As I faced to our driving direction, the path led us to a resort entrance with colourful flags.
+As I faced to our driving direction, the path led us to a resort entrance with colorful flags.
 That surely is the spot.